Why a zoom lens is beneficial for travel photography

-As you can see above in the sample images, a zoom lens can help you to create perspective within your image.
-Rather than capturing the entire scene, zooming on particular details or composing your shot by framing a subject within the landscape helps to portray perspective.
+As you can see above in the sample images, a zoom lens can help you to bring the subject closer within your image.
+Rather than capturing the entire scene, zooming on particular details or composing your shot by framing a subject within the landscape helps to portray a compressed reality.

 When you take a shot on your phone for example, you’ll be taking in the entire scene at once without much wriggle room to get creative and really showcase the details within the scene.

 By zooming in to focus on a subject, you will create a perspective that can bring objects in the distance closer to compress them so they’ll appear larger.
 In the image below which was taken at Tacking Point Lighthouse in Port Macquarie, Australia, the lighthouse appears quite close.
 In reality I was across the cove up on some rocks and zooming through shrubs.